Architectural drawing of a modern two-story house with large glass windows, indoor furniture, and surrounding vegetation.

 Designing for Central Coast Character

-The Central Coast has unique housing stock — weatherboard cottages, brick mid-century homes, Sydney School influences.
+The Central Coast has unique housing stock — weatherboard cottages, brick mid-century homes, and 70s/80s/90s brick homes.
 I'm passionate about preserving that character while making these homes work for modern families.

 Why Preserve?